 Back in the olden days, rubbish things seemed a lot more better.
 Like desserts.
 But back in the olden days, us Brits wanted fancier desserts!

-And that’s why we turned to rationing after WWII.
+That’s why we turned to rationing after WWII.
 But through all that we got Angel Delight.
 Probably the most gelatinous, weirdo thing ever to be conceived.
+And it’s delighted many a childhood since!

 The Goopy Joys of Angel Delight